KeananG/ClassiFire/README.md

 <!--In this section, explore the business understanding of the project, focusing on the value it provides and the real-world problem it addresses.
 The business understanding assesses how well the project explains the significance of the problem and its stakeholders.-->

-Wildfires pose a significant risks to life, property, and the environment.
+Wildfires pose significant risks to life, property, and the environment.
 Effective fire management is crucial for mitigating these risks and minimizing the impact of wildfires.
 Predicted fire management complexity level evaluates if a location is at risk of being resource intensive or potentially large threat to life and property should a wildfire occur.
 This can help identify regions that need to be on high alert and preparedness to minimize the impact of a wildfire.

 The fire agencies administrator is responsible for setting the fire managment complexity level.
 Their decision follows a set of standarized and subjective guidelines.
 Some of these guidelines are utilized as features in this project.